 Another affordable option for kids beyond 10 or 12 might be the MotoG4 Play.
 It's affordable, simple, had a nice display, and front and back camera, and of course has access to Android parental controls (like KidsMode)

 Best Cell Phones for Kids Who Are a Bit Older

 Prepaid cell phones put a cap on usage and bills and are often a great choice for teens.
-They offer basic phones as well as some entry level smartphones with plenty of good texting options and entertainment features for kids that are more mature and tech savvy.
-Below you will see some offerings from prepaid providers but remember pretty much every cellular provider offers prepaid phones.
+They offer basic phones and affordable smartphones with plenty of good texting options and entertainment features for kids that are more mature and tech savvy.
+Major carriers like Verizon and T-Mobile have them, but Boost Mobile, Straight Talk, Tracfone and others do as well.

 If you have a tight budget the LG Tribute HD is affordable, as is the Samsung Galaxy J3 Emerge.
 If you're willing to spend more though the MotoG4 Plus is fast, has a great display, and captures great images.
 Yes, of course, you can use those parental controls too.